stanleykylee/100-days-of-code/r1-log.md

 ### R1D3
 Got through Day 12: Inheritance today.
 Got stuck a bit on the constructor, didn't understand fully about the use of super and read a bit more about it.
 Was a good learning experience and will most likely follow up on the discussions of the day.

+### R1D4
+#100DaysOfCode Happy New Year's everyone!
+Super day today, I completed 3 of the 30 days of code from @hackerrank.
+Planning to plow through the rest and head onto my next goals - Learning R!
+Check out my updated log!